yiisoft/yii2/docs/guide/tutorial-performance-tuning.md

 There are two common ways to achieve it: cron job processing and specialized queues.

-In the first case we need to save the data that we want to process later to a persistent storage such as database.
-A [console command](tutorial-console.md) that is run regularly via cron job queries database and processes data if there's any.
+In the first case we need to save the data that we want to process later to a persistent storage such as a database.
+A [console command](tutorial-console.md) that is run regularly via cron job queries the database and processes the data if there is any.

-The solution is OK for most cases but has one significant drawback.
-We aren't aware if there's data to process before we query database, so we're either querying database quite often or have a slight delay between each data processing.
+The above solution is OK for many cases but has one significant drawback.
+We aren't aware if there's data to be processed before we query the database, so we're either querying the database quite often or we have a slight delay between data creation and processing.

-This issue could be solved by queue and job servers such RabbitMQ, ActiveMQ, Amazon SQS and more.
+This issue could be solved by using a queue and job servers such RabbitMQ, ActiveMQ, Amazon SQS and more.
-In this case instead of writing data to persistent storage you're queueing it via APIs provided by queue or job server.
-Processing is often put into job handler class.
-Job from the queue is executed right after all jobs before it are done.
+In this case instead of writing data to persistent storage you're queueing it via APIs provided by the queue or job server.
+Processing is often put into a job handler class.
+Jobs from the queue are executed right after all jobs before it are done.

 ## If nothing helps

-If nothing helps, never assume what may fix performance problem.
-Always profile your code instead before changing anything.
+If nothing helps, never assume what may fix performance problems.
+Always profile your code instead, before changing anything.
 The following tools may be helpful:

 - [Yii debug toolbar and debugger](https://github.com/yiisoft/yii2-debug/blob/master/docs/guide/README.md)